Advertise with Us!

 Question: What is an agent?

-Answer: Agent specifies the execution point for a particular stage in the pipeline or the entire pipeline itself.
+Answer: The agent specifies the execution point for a particular stage in the pipeline or the entire pipeline itself.

 Question: How do you define parameters in Jenkins?